joshspindler/burpy/README.md

-# GraphQL Run Scan
+# BurPy

-This project is a Python-based tool to automate web application security scans using Burp Suite's GraphQL API.
+This project is a Python-based tool to automate web application security scans using Burp Suite's GraphQL API (called BurPy).
 It allows you to create a site, start a scan, monitor its progress, and retrieve the results programmatically.

 ## Features